oherterich/2015-spring-web-javascript/README.md

 #### Week 1 ( 01/27 ) | Introduction
 * Introduction to Class / syllabus review
 * Class census: what are you interested in?
-* Discussion about web development and best practices
 * Intro to Git & GitHub

 #### Week 2 ( 02/03 ) | Web Dev: The Basics